Meet Our Talented, Experienced Veterinarians & Staff

 Wendy Waltman, Veterinary Technician

-Wendy Waltman has been with Emergency Vets since it opened.
+Wendy McBeth has been with Emergency Vets since it opened in 2003.
 She decided on her career because of her love for animals and the special connection she has felt with them.
-She enjoys the variety of cases that she sees and that she is always learning something new.
-Wendy loves all animals and has a special love for dachshunds, of which she owns two, Benson and Bear, in addition to one cat, Gizmo.
+She enjoys the variety of cases that she sees and the fact that she is always learning something new.
+Wendy loves all animals and has a special love for dachshunds.
+She also enjoys volunteering with a local wildlife rehabilitation organization.
+Wendy and her husband and several furry friends reside in the Lumberton area.